yclim95/psychology-expression-intro/lie-body-language-microexpression.md

 1. Definition: **Brief** & **Involuntary** expression of the ***FACE*** shown by humans depending on the emotion experienced.
 2. When occur: A person **tries to hide all the signs** of how he or she feels / he or she is **not aware of**.
+3. They usually last 0.5–4.0 seconds and cannot be faked.
-3. Difficult to hide: 7 Universal emotions
+4. Difficult to hide: 7 Universal emotions

 ```
  1. Anger